Toronto’s Ultimate Family Destination

 Centreville Theme Park is well-suited to kids 12 and under and, in our opinion, is especially appealing to children from ages 3-8.
 X-Man, who is 10-years-old, loved some of the rides, such as the Antique Cars and the Bumper Boats, however, there were a number of rides that he wasn’t interested in, and some that he was too tall for.
 This didn’t keep X-Man from enjoying the park, however, it’s just something to keep in mind for your child if they are older.

-Something I don’t remember from my 1980’s visits to Centre Island are the stunning gardens that dot the island.
+Something I don’t remember from my 1980’s visits to Centre Island is the stunning gardens that dot the island.
 Lovely pathways take you over beautiful bridges, alongside pretty fountains, and through all the many gardens.
 Wandering amongst these gardens made me forget that I was just offshore from busy downtown Toronto.

-One of things that surprised me during our visit to Centre Island was the beautiful views we encountered everywhere we walked.
+One of the things that surprised me during our visit to Centre Island was the beautiful views we encountered everywhere we walked.
 Lovely bridges cross over waterways, giving you views like this…

 Even at Centreville, amongst all the hustle and bustle of the amusement rides, are views like this…